- No elements found. Consider changing the search query.

 B. Other groups: B1- Individuals between ages 40-49, B2- Individuals between 30-39, B3- Individuals between 18-29.

-In the chart it is stated that in the 4th phase, those who have not been vaccinated during their turn will be vaccinated.
+The chart states that in the 4th phase, those who have not been vaccinated during their turn will be vaccinated.

 In 2020, during the first months of the pandemic, the textile and garment sector faced a contraction in their production capacities.
 Regarding enterprises concentrating on exports, some international brands began cancelling their orders shortly before the pandemic came to Turkey.
-In the provision of intermediary input materials – such as raw materials and accessories from Europe – the problems that emerged as a result of the devastating influence of Covid-19 in the European continent, increased in the past months.
-These problems started to improve since June 2020 for the factories in Turkey and they could restart production by the summer months.
+In the provision of intermediary input materials – such as raw materials and accessories from Europe – the problems that emerged due to the devastating influence of Covid-19 in the European continent increased in the past months.
+These problems started to improve in June 2020 for the factories in Turkey, and they could restart production by the summer months.

 Some textile factories/workshops, in line with increased demand, started the production of masks.
-While some of the factories working for exporters have resorted to short-term work allowance, in some others, using paid annual leave or imposing unpaid leave practices have been on the agenda.
-The ‘Covid-19 Pandemic 8th Month Evaluation: Covid-19 in the World of Work’ report, prepared by the Turkish Medical Association, underlined the fact that workplaces and schools are in the forefront of spatial and time-wise conglomerations causing a rapid spread of the pandemic (except for localities providing health service).
+While some of the factories working for exporters have resorted to short-term work allowance, in some others, using paid annual leave or imposing unpaid leave practices, have been on the agenda.
+The ‘Covid-19 Pandemic 8th Month Evaluation: Covid-19 in the World of Work’ report, prepared by the Turkish Medical Association, underlined the fact that workplaces and schools are at the forefront of spatial and time-wise conglomerations causing a rapid spread of the pandemic (except for localities providing health service).
 The report drew attention to the fact that workplaces and mass transportation facilities used for commuting are the major places in the spread of the pandemic.
 It emphasized the importance of monitoring systems in workplaces.
-It was also stated that in this context, following up the workplace conglomerations, sharing their data and the development of pandemic policy at the level of the workplace, are the major shortcomings of the public health policy in this period.
+In this context, it was also stated that following up the workplace conglomerations, sharing their data and development pandemic policy at the workplace level are the major shortcomings of the public health policy in this period.

 In 2020, right at the beginning of the pandemic, an important section of the measures taken by the government in favour of employers declared by Tayyip Erdoğan, President of the Republic on 18 March 2020, is within the Economic Stabilization Shield package.
 In this package, there are additional credits as well as the postponement of payments to support various sectors of the economy.
 In addition to these, additional support will be provided to factories manufacturing products of urgent need such as masks, gloves, eyeglasses and protective garments.